Xtremilicious/projectlearn-project-based-learning/README.md

 - A BitTorrent client in Python
 - Barcode & QR Code Scanner using Python & OpenCV
 - Build the Game of Life using Python
+- Intro to Blockchain with Python

 ## Node.js:
 - Build a Simple AI Chatbot using Speech API
+- A BitTorrent Client in Node.js
+- Build A Job Scraping Web App
+- Writing a Blockchain in Node.js

 ## React:
 - Social Networking Website using React